jannerm/diffuser/README.md

     <img src="https://diffusion-planning.github.io/images/diffuser-card.png" width="60%" title="Diffuser model">
 </p>

+**Updates**
+- 12/09/2022: Diffuser (the RL model) has been integrated into 🤗 Diffusers (the Hugging Face diffusion model library)!
+See [these docs](https://huggingface.co/docs/diffusers/using-diffusers/rl) for how to run Diffuser using their pipeline.
-**Update 10/17/2022:** A bug in the value function scaling has been fixed in [this commit](https://github.com/jannerm/diffuser/commit/3d7361c2d028473b601cc04f5eecd019e14eb4eb).
+- 10/17/2022: A bug in the value function scaling has been fixed in [this commit](https://github.com/jannerm/diffuser/commit/3d7361c2d028473b601cc04f5eecd019e14eb4eb).
 Thanks to [Philemon Brakel](https://scholar.google.com/citations?user=Q6UMpRYAAAAJ&hl=en) for catching it!

 ## Quickstart